keboola/connection-docs/writers/database/redshift/index.md

 data to [Tableau](https://www.tableau.com/), [PowerBI](https://powerbi.microsoft.com/en-us/), etc.

 ## Create New Configuration
-Find the Tableau writer in the list of writers and create a new configuration.
+Find the Redshift writer in the list of writers and create a new configuration.
 Name it.

 {: .image-popup}
 ![Screenshot - Create configuration](/writers/database/redshift/ui1.png)